 The Camino, or “The Way”, is a network of medieval paths across Spain and Europe that all lead to one final destination – the city of Santiago De Compostela.
 Situated in the Celtic region of Galicia in north-western Spain, Santiago has attracted countless walkers and pilgrims for over a thousand years.

-Other popular Camino routes include the Camino Portugués, Camino del Norte, Via de la Plata, Camino Primitivo and Camino Inglés.
+Other popular Camino routes we cover include sections of include the Camino Portugués, Camino Inglés, Camino Finisterre and the Via de la Plata.

 In order to obtain a certificate to mark your achievement in reaching Santiago, known as the “Compostela”, you must walk at least 100km to reach the holy city.
 As a result, Camino Groups recommends that first-time walkers, whether in groups or walking as individuals, should consider starting their journey in Sarria, a town lying 115km from Santiago, and walking for 5-6 days to get to their destination.

 At each stopping point along the way, pilgrims can get a stamp in their Pilgrim’s Passport, then presenting this evidence of achievement at the pilgrim’s office in Santiago to obtain their Compostela.
 The number of pilgrims is growing annually, from 94,000 in 2005 to over 347,000 in 2019.